-As of December 31, 2012, the Company had no full-time employees.
-Dr. Kovach is a Professor (part-time) in the Department of Preventive Medicine at SUNY, in Stony Brook, New York.
-He received approvals from the School of Medicine of Stony Brook University and from the New York State Ethics Commission to operate the Company and to hold greater than 5% of the Company's outstanding shares.
+As of December 31, 2013, the Company had no full-time employees.
+Dr. Kovach is a Professor (part-time) in the Department of Preventive Medicine at the State University of New York (SUNY) in Stony Brook, New York.
+He received approvals from the School of Medicine of SUNY-Stony Brook and from the New York State Ethics Commission to operate the Company and to hold greater than 5% of the Company's outstanding shares.

-The Company's investment commitments in the research efforts pursuant to the CRADA fund two full-time technical assistants who work under the supervision of Dr. Zhuang on the aims of the CRADA.
-Dr. Kovach devotes approximately 40% of his efforts per year to research planning, and designing and monitoring the research progress under the CRADA.
+Dr. Kovach devotes approximately 40% of his efforts per year to research planning and management.
 Dr. Kovach's contributions are made outside of his academic responsibilities.
-He directs, coordinates and manages scientific and business development with the advice of the Company's Board of Directors, the advisory committee, and a consultant with expertise in corporate development.
-The Company is considering adding another board member with specific expertise in cancer biotechnology development and a Chief Operating Officer, at least part-time, to assist in management once an IND is approved.
+He directs, coordinates and manages the scientific and business development of the Company with the advice of the Company's Board of Directors, the advisory committee, and, from time to time, various consultants with specific expertise.